· AI

 The worst thing you can do when teaching AI to non-technical teams is begin with neural networks.
 I learned this trying to explain embeddings to an operations manager who just wanted help with scheduling.
 Her eyes glazed over at “vector space.”
 They lit up when I said “it finds patterns in your schedule that you’d miss.”

-The training gap is real: 38 percent of AI adoption challenges stem from insufficient training, making user proficiency the single largest failure point.
-But that misses the real insight: people learn faster when they see their actual work getting easier.
+The training gap is real: 38 percent of AI adoption challenges stem from insufficient training.
+User proficiency is the single largest failure point.
+But that misses the real lesson: people learn faster when they see their actual work getting easier.

 Translation strategies that drive adoption: